junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "The train."
 Butch starts smiling.

 "There's a railway line right across Arizona."
-Dean doesn't need an updated -- outdated, in this sense -- map to know what's the atlas looks like.
+Dean doesn't need an updated -- outdated, in this sense -- map to know what the atlas looks like.
 "We just need some dynamite."

 They gather the dynamite, so much more than they actually need, and blow the safety case to the sky.
 The poor clerk from the Union Pacific Flyer murmurs his protest through the whole thing, landing bloody and with a broken arm after the smoke from the blast clears.
 But at least he's still alive.